PhD-Gabriel-Caballero/6ABOS/README.md

 December 1–4, 2025 | Darmstadt, Germany.
 * **Key Communication:** *Optimising 6S-based atmospheric correction for PRISMA and EnMAP hyperspectral imagery over inland waters.*
     * **Authors:** **Gabriel Rodrigo Caballero**, X. Sòria-Perpinyà, B. Alvado, A. Ruiz-Verdú, J. Delegido & J. Moreno.

+## 📄 License
+This project is licensed under the **MIT** License - see the LICENSE file for details.

+## ⚠️ Disclaimer
+This software is provided "as is", without warranty of any kind, express or implied.
+6ABOS is a research tool developed for scientific purposes.
+While every effort has been made to ensure the accuracy of the 6S-based atmospheric correction scheme, the authors assume no liability for:

+1. **Data Accuracy:** Any errors or inaccuracies in the output reflectance values resulting from poor quality Level 1 input data, incorrect metadata, or extreme atmospheric conditions.
+2. **Decision Making:** The use of 6ABOS outputs for critical decision-making, environmental policy, or commercial applications without independent ground-truth validation.
+3. **Software Stability:** Technical issues, bugs, or compatibility errors arising from the integration of the 6S radiative transfer engine or third-party dependencies.

+The user assumes all responsibility for the validation of results and the appropriate use of the atmospheric correction framework in their specific study area.